 I developed this Drawing Activity using metaphors to Build Relationships and Connection for Foster Carers and their children.

-Rings of Growth is an activity with parents to help them reflect on the influence of early childhood on children’s long term development.
+Rings of Growth is an activity with parents to help them reflect on the influence of their own childhood in the long term development of their children.

 Children and Trauma